 *Completion of a rigorous Honors Algebra 1 course with a grade of at least a B+ (taking Honors Algebra 2 concurrently is a good idea)

-This course will give a solid base for further study in chemistry – either in an AP Chemistry course or an introductory chemistry course at college or university – and is taught at the level of a challenging honors or pre-AP type chemistry course.
-It is intended for students who plan on majoring in a STEM program at college or university (particularly in the physical sciences and/or engineering) and the course will be VERY rigorous.
+This course will give a solid base for further study in chemistry – either in an AP Chemistry course or an introductory chemistry course at college or university – and is taught at the level of an advanced and challenging honors or pre-AP type chemistry course.
+It is intended for students who plan on majoring in a physical science STEM program at college or university (particularly chemistry/physics/chemical or materials engineering) and the course will be VERY rigorous.
 The course will cover the standard introductory chemistry topics, along with a mathematical treatment where appropriate, and will also cover organic chemistry and biochemistry in a more expansive fashion than is usually found in high school chemistry courses.
 The time commitment is roughly 10-12 hours per week but that will vary greatly depending upon a student’s abilities and working speed.
 The topics covered will include:

 *The Scientific Method & Chemistry Math Skills